-33. NIH traces its origins to the 1887 establishment of the Hygienic Laboratory, a component of the Marine Hospital Service dedicated to the study of epidemic diseases.
+- 33. NIH traces its origins to the 1887 establishment of the Hygienic Laboratory, a component of the Marine Hospital Service dedicated to the study of epidemic diseases.
 Subsequent statutes have transformed that single laboratory into the multifaceted agency at the center of this suit.
 In 1902, the laboratory assumed responsibility for testing and regulating vaccines and biologic products with the passage of the Biologics Control Act, ch.
 1378, 32 Stat.
 728. In 1930, Congress redesignated the laboratory as the National Institute (singular) of Health and established fellowships for biological and medical research.
 See Ransdell Act, ch.
 251, 46 Stat.
 379. In 1937, Congress created the National Cancer Institute, authorizing the new institute to award research grants to nonfederal scientists and to fund fellowships for young researchers.
 See National Cancer Institute Act, ch.
 565, 50 Stat.
 559. In 1944, Congress made the National Cancer Institute a division of NIH and expanded NIH's support for biomedical research.
 PHSA, ch.
 373, 58 Stat.
 682. And in 1948, following the creation of several additional subsidiary institutes, Congress gave the umbrella agency its current name: the National Institutes (plural) of Health.
 See National Heart Act, ch.
 481, 62 Stat.
-464.
+464. - 34.
+Today, NIH is made up of 27 institutes and centers-or "ICs," in NIH parlance-that each specialize in discrete diseases or body systems or carry out distinct projects.
+According to the agency, "NIH's mission is to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce illness and disability."8

-- 34. Today, NIH is made up of 27 institutes and centers-or "ICs," in NIH parlance-each focusing on a different disease or body system.
-According to the agency, "NIH's mission is to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce illness and disability." - 35.
-NIH carries out its mission through both "intramural" research (that is, research conducted in-house at NIH) and "extramural" research (that is, research conducted at outside institutions with NIH financial support).
+- 35. NIH carries out its mission through both "intramural" research (that is, research conducted in-house at NIH) and "extramural" research (that is, research conducted at outside institutions with NIH financial support).
 Twenty-five of the agency's institutes and centers-all named as defendants in paragraph 32 above-are involved in issuing or reviewing applications for extramural funding opportunities.9 - 36.
 NIH is the primary source of federal funding for biomedical and public health research in the United States.
 In fiscal year 2024, NIH spent over \$36 billion on over 60,000 research grants, awarded to recipients in each of the fifty States and the District of Columbia.
 10 - 37.
 In addition to supporting numerous scientific breakthroughs (see supra, paragraph 2), NIH funds are also critical to the education and training of the next generation of scientists and researchers.
 NIH's financial awards support postdoctoral fellows, graduate students, and early-career investigators whose work advances scientific discovery and innovation.
-These funds not only provide financial support, but also enable mentorship, access to cutting-edge resources, and
+These funds not only provide financial support, but also enable mentorship, access to cutting-edge resources, and participation in collaborative research environments that are essential for developing the skills, experience, and professional networks needed to sustain the biomedical research enterprise.